 If your answers to the above questions are not things that indicate willfulness, then your streamlined application should go through without a hitch.

 We can’t say for sure how common audits are but only that we have had no audits of our streamlined filings.
-If client tells us they are non-willful but the facts don’t quite support it, we carefully counsel them to consider the Traditional Voluntary Disclosure program.
+If client tells us they are non-willful but the facts don’t quite support it, we will not take the risk.

 You don’t need to keep looking over your shoulder after making a truthful and complete streamlined submission.
 If you’re non-willful, have now paid your taxes and penalties under the streamlined program, it’s time for you to move on with your life.

 Should you include facts that might be viewed as negative?

 This is a very individualized issue, and you should go with your attorney’s recommendation.

 You should include any major “bad facts” that the IRS could discover in an audit.
 Even though streamlined audits are rare, you don’t want to leave things to chance.

 Facts are always open for interpretation.
 The non-willfulness certification is your chance to disclose any major “bad facts” and paint them in a light that is most favorable to you.
 Disclosing such facts after an audit might not be as effective.